Peter Lambert (baseball)

-Peter Joseph Lambert (born April 18, 1997) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
+Peter Joseph Lambert (born April 18, 1997) is an American professional baseball pitcher in the Houston Astros organization.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Amateur career

 Lambert attended San Dimas High School in San Dimas, California.
 As a senior in 2015, he was the Los Angeles Times prep baseball player of the year after going 13–0 with a 0.34 earned run average (ERA).
 He committed to play college baseball for the UCLA Bruins.

 Professional career

+Colorado Rockies

 The Colorado Rockies selected Lambert in the second round of the 2015 Major League Baseball draft.
 He signed with the Rockies and made his professional debut with the Grand Junction Rockies.
 He pitched in eight games for Grand Junction, going 0-4 with a 3.45 ERA.
 Lambert spent 2016 with the Asheville Tourists, where he posted a 5-8 record with a 3.93 ERA.
 In 2017, Lambert played for the Lancaster JetHawks, pitching to a 9-8 record with a 4.17 ERA in a career high 142.1 innings pitched, and, in 2018, he split time between the Hartford Yard Goats and the Albuquerque Isotopes, going a combined 10-7 with a 3.28 ERA in 26 starts between both teams.
 He began 2019 back with Albuquerque.

 Lambert was promoted to the major leagues by Colorado on June 6, 2019.
 He made his debut that same day at Wrigley Field versus the Chicago Cubs, giving up one run over seven innings while striking out nine, leading the Rockies to a 3-1 win.
 In 19 starts for Colorado, Lambert finished with a 3-7 record in 89 1/3 innings.

 In late July 2020, Lambert underwent Tommy John surgery and would miss the 2020 season.
 On March 20, 2021, Lambert was placed on the 60-day injured list as he continued to recover from Tommy John surgery.
 On September 24, Lambert was activated from the injured list.
+He made two appearances for Colorado in 2021, surrendering 7 runs on 12 hits in 5 2/3 innings pitched.

+In 2022, Lambert only made four appearances all year (all with Albuquerque) due to injury.
+He was optioned to Triple-A Albuquerque to begin the 2023 season.
+In 25 games (11 starts) for Colorado in 2023, Lambert logged a 3-7 record and 5.36 ERA with 71 strikeouts across 87 1/3 innings pitched.

+Lambert made 28 appearances for Colorado in 2024, compiling a 2–5 record and 5.72 ERA with 50 strikeouts across 61 1/3 innings pitched.
+On October 18, 2024, Lambert was removed from the 40–man roster and sent outright to Triple–A Albuquerque, but rejected the assignment and elected free agency.